 What areas of my body can be treated?

-The underarms are the most common area to be treated, but please feel free to discuss with our medical injectors about any other areas of the body which you may like to have treated.
+The underarms are the most commonly treated area, but please feel free to discuss with our medical injectors about any other areas of the body that you might like to have treated.

 Do not consume alcohol during the 24 hours before treatment.
 We also advise that you avoid using aspirin or other non-steroidal anti-inflammatory drugs a couple of days before your treatment (unless they are taken for a chronic medical condition).
 Avoiding these medications will reduce your risk of bruising at the point of injection.
 Ask your medical injector if you have any concerns.

 |Hyperhidrosis Injections for Excessive Sweating|

 A quick and simple procedure to prevent the cause of excessive sweating.

 As this treatment temporarily reduces the overactive sweat glands, further treatment will be needed.
 The treatment can last up to 12 months, depending on the individual.
 A follow up appointment can be arranged to check the results between 2 – 4 weeks after the initial treatment.

 After the treatment, you can continue with day-to-day life.
 The area may be a little tender but this will subside throughout the day.
 We recommend using Australian Body Care deodorant because it contains tea tree which prevents bacteria.
 It’s also free of aluminium.